 This was a gruesome murder, but it captured the attention of people around Australia.
 I found sixty articles from four states.
 Many are detailed, including forensic evidence, a letter to the editor from the autopsy surgeon and George’s confession.
 He was eventually hung at Melbourne Gaol.

 The second murder trial had it all.
-Small country town, married Methodist preacher, a young, single, grazier’s daughter, and arsenic.
+A small country town, married Methodist preacher, a young, single, grazier’s daughter, and arsenic.
 A search at Trove for “Omeo 1928” brings up hundreds of articles and I found a Western District connection.

 Ronald Griggs moved to Omeo to take up the role of Methodist minister, moving into the residence with wife Ethel.
 Originally from Tasmania, Ronald and Ethel were welcomed into the community by the elders of the church including John Condon and his wife Frances.